 Team and Client Access

 One of the most important factors to look for in a project management platform is how many people can access your platform and what they can do on your account.
 You’ll want to ensure both team members and potential clients can access the board.

 With Teamwork, it depends on what plan you choose.
 The free plan only allows a maximum of five users.
 The other plans charge per user, ranging from $10 – $18/month and user.
 If you suspect you’ll need lots of users, signing up for the Enterprise plan may be worth it.

 However, Monday has a huge advantage — unlimited free viewers.
 Free viewers have read-only access to the platform.
 This may be what most teams need; only extra staff members and clients may only need to read through your projects and the progress your team is making.

 Monday has the better option for extra team members and clients to access their software, all included in even the basic plan.
 Therefore, they win this round.

 Monday offers a convenient template to manage tasks with ease.
-You can share this template with their team, editing their tasks, the task description, and managers can see the progress and who completes their tasks and when.
+You can share this project template with their team, editing their tasks, the specific task description, and managers can see the progress and who completes their tasks and when.
 This template is easy to edit, thanks to its drag-and-drop editor.